Fulfilling orders and processing refunds with the Amazon sales channel

-The inventory number that you allocated for that product when you created the listing in Shopify will update (but not your actual inventory level for that product in Shopify).
 You can log in to your Amazon Seller Central account to review the order details and manage billing and fulfillment.

 Your orders on Amazon automatically sync up with your Shopify admin on the Orders page.
 All new orders placed through Amazon appear in your orders list and are marked as Amazon.
 The Amazon sales channel syncs all your orders, including orders for products that you didn't use the channel to list on Amazon.

 You need to fulfill Amazon orders in your Shopify admin to update it in both Shopify and Amazon Seller Central.
 When you fulfill the order in Shopify, the order status is automatically marked as fulfilled on Amazon, with the same fulfillment date.
 When you're fulfilling Amazon orders in Shopify, make sure that you follow Amazon's Selling Policies, and mark orders as fulfilled in Shopify within Amazon's required timelines.